 The academies are held once per year, are attended by all students and their supervisors, and run for three to five days.
 Each academy consists of five components: research presentations and lectures by eminent scientists who are external to the PHDS network, faculty research presentations and instruction, student presentation of dissertation research with feedback from their peers and faculty, a kick-off event for the incoming cohort, and collegial exchange between faculty and students.
 The first academy is scheduled for 4-6 November 2019 and will be held at the MPIDR in Rostock.

 The MPIDR organizes a core training program for the core students that are based at the core partners MPIDR and University of Rostock.
 The core training program at the MPIDR is mandatory for the core students and optional for the affiliated students based at the affiliated partner sites.
 The core training program involves a mix of basic and advanced courses.
 Three basic courses focus on (i) demographic measures, (ii) population health and (iii) data science and population processes.
 These basic courses provide an introduction to key themes of PHDS involving practical (computer) exercises and will normally be presented as 10-day intensive courses in November and December.
 Several advances courses focusing on specialized topics in population, health and data science are offered throughout the entire year.

 PHDS partner institutions will open their already existing courses on population, health and/or data science to PHDS students.
 Students will thereby be offered the opportunity to participate in courses at all partner sites.
-A list of seminar courses at partner sites will become available in fall 2019.
+A list of seminar courses at partner sites will become available in winter 2019/20.